Omar Gonzalez

-Omar Alejandro Gonzalez (born October 11, 1988) is an American professional soccer player who plays as a center-back for Major League Soccer club Chicago Fire.
+Omar Alejandro Gonzalez (born October 11, 1988) is an American professional soccer player who plays as a center-back for MLS Next Pro club Chicago Fire FC II.

 A college soccer player for the Maryland Terrapins, Gonzalez joined the LA Galaxy in the 2009 MLS SuperDraft, and went on to play 180 regular-season games for them, winning the MLS Cup in 2011, 2012 and 2014.
 He was named the MLS Rookie of the Year in 2009 and the MLS Defender of the Year in 2011.

 Gonzalez represented the United States at the 2014 FIFA World Cup and four CONCACAF Gold Cups, winning the 2013 and 2017 editions.

-He scored an own goal at the match against Trinidad and Tobago which the US lost 2–1 away.
-This resulted in the United States failing to qualify for the 2018 FIFA World Cup, the first and only time this happened since 1986.

 He last played for the national team in 2019.

 Club career

 Early life and college

 Gonzalez played youth soccer for the Dallas Texans Soccer Club, and played college soccer at the University of Maryland, College Park, where he won the 2008 College Cup championship, was named to the NCAA/Adidas All-American First Team and First Team All-ACC and was named the ACC Defensive Player of the Year as a sophomore in 2007.